-The monument, which is an altar located in the interior of a closed structure carved in Carrara marble, stands out with its impressive decoration made up of various reliefs showing the family of Augustus in procession, in addition to different allegories related to the mythical foundation of Rome.
+The Ara Pacis is an altar located in the interior of a closed structure carved in Carrara marble.
+It stands out because of its impressive decoration made up of various reliefs showing the family of Augustus in procession, in addition to different allegories related to the mythical foundation of Rome.

-Erected in the Campus Martius, the Ara Pacis was dedicated to the goddess of Peace, in honour of whom each year a ram and two oxen were sacrificed there.
+Erected in the Campus Martius, the monument was dedicated to the Roman goddess of Peace.
+Each year, a ram and two oxen were sacrificed in the goddess's honour.

 The altar was located in such a way that the shadow of the great obelisk located in the Campus Martius was projected on the Ara Pacis on the birthday of Augustus.